Trump to detail US coronavirus efforts, Schumer seeks $8.5B

 But before he flew home from India on Tuesday, Trump said the coronavirus situation is “very well under control in our country.”
 The administration has asked Congress for an additional $2.5 billion to speed development of a vaccine, support preparedness and response activities, and to gather needed equipment and supplies.

-Republican and Democratic lawmakers alike have questioned whether the request is sufficient.
+Republican and Democratic lawmakers alike have questioned whether that request is sufficient.

-New York Sen. Chuck Schumer, the Senate Democratic leader, on Wednesday unveiled an $8.5 billion request to respond to the virus outbreak, more than triple Trump’s request.
-Schumer is asking for $4.5 billion for the Department of Health and Human Services to work to contain the outbreak in the U.S., $1 billion to develop and manufacture a vaccine, $1 billion to help other countries battle the coronavirus, and $2 billion to reimburse states for costs incurred in tackling the outbreak.
+Schumer’s $8.5 billion plan is more than triple Trump’s request.
+It includes $4.5 billion for the Department of Health and Human Services to work to contain the outbreak in the U.S., $1 billion to develop and manufacture a vaccine, $1 billion to help other countries battle the coronavirus, and $2 billion to reimburse states for costs incurred in tackling the outbreak.

-“We will put together a supplemental that will address this issue,” said Rep. Rosa DeLauro, D-Calif.
+“We will put together a supplemental that will address this issue,” said Rep. Rosa DeLauro, D-Conn., who chairs a key panel that sets spending for health agencies.
 Aides said the House measure is likely to be unveiled next week.
+Bipartisan “four corner” meetings — Democrats and Republicans in both the House and Senate — are beginning Wednesday, a House Democratic aide said, with a bipartisan bill the goal.

 DeLauro dismissed the White House’s $2.5 billion request, saying the two-page summary appeared to have been put together without much thought.
 She contrasted it to a 28-page submission from the Obama administration on Ebola.

-Azar responded “I appreciate your frustration with the two-page letter being the documentation,” but he said he believes $2.5 billion will be enough for now.
+Testifying before her committee Wednesday, Azar said, “I appreciate your frustration with the two-page letter being the documentation,” but he said he believes $2.5 billion will be enough for now.
 “If it doesn’t fund it, we’ll come back to you.”

-Arriving back in the U.S. early Wednesday, Trump immediately began to push back against critics who say he should have acted sooner to bolster the federal response to the coronavirus.
+Arriving back in the U.S. early Wednesday, Trump immediately began to counter critics who say he should have acted sooner to bolster the federal response to the coronavirus.

-He tweeted that the CDC, Azar and others are “doing a great job with respect to Coronavirus!” and announced that he would be briefed later Wednesday.
+He tweeted announced that he would be briefed later Wednesday.
+Then would come the news conference.

-“I will be having a News Conference at the White House, on this subject, today at 6:00 P.M.
-CDC representatives, and others, will be there.”

-The president keeps close tabs on the stock market, seeing it as an indicator that his economic policies are working and frequently charting its growth on Twitter.
-Markets tumbled Monday by more than 1,000 points and again on Tuesday, and Trump noticed.
+The president keeps close tabs on the stock market, seeing it as an indicator that his economic policies are working and frequently boasting of its growth.
+Markets tumbled Monday by a huge amount and then again on Tuesday, and Trump noticed.

-In India, he said China, where the outbreak began, was getting the epidemic under control.

-“They’re getting it more and more under control so I think that’s a problem that’s going to go away,” he said in India, while noting that “we lost almost 1,000 points” Monday on the stock market.

 White House press secretary Stephanie Grisham also engaged in the pushback after returning with Trump.
 Grisham retweeted a CDC post that said “there is currently no reported community spread” of coronavirus in the U.S.